|By Meara Geraty

 Federal Vote at Home Legislation

-While many Americans already have the option to vote from home, voters in 10 states do not.
+While many Americans already have the option to vote by mail, voters in 10 states do not.
 Senators Amy Klobuchar and Ron Wyden introduced legislation on March 18 that would ensure all states allow voters to request absentee ballots and protect our health when a public health emergency, such as COVID-19, would make voting in person unsafe.

 The bill would:

-- Allow all voters to request a Vote at Home ballot
+- Allow all voters to request a Vote by Mail ballot

 - Ensure states provide early voting for voters who would rather cast their ballot in person